 - All soiled clothing or bedding must be cleaned into the toilet and then washed at high temperature in a separate wash.

 - Disinfect the toilets regularly with hot water and detergent, wiping the flush handle, toilet seat, bathroom taps, surfaces and door handles at least once a day – use a disposable cloth.

-- Do not go to work, school, college, etc, while you have amoebiasis.
+- Do not go to work, school, college, etc., while you have diarrhoea.
 Your doctor will advise you when it is safe to return.
 Avoid contact with other people as far as possible during this time.

 In areas of poor sanitation, avoid:

 - Tap water – instead boil water for more than 1 minute before using